SantunuMahin/SantunuMahin/README.md

 # 🌟 Welcome to My GitHub Profile! 🌟

-👋 Hi, I’m **@SantunuMahin**, an aspiring developer passionate about technology, collaboration, and creativity!
+👋 Hi, I’m **@SantunuMahin**, an aspiring Software engineer passionate about technology, collaboration, and creativity!

 ## 🚀 About Me